 There are several online operations built exclusively on such user-generated financial data.
 They cover a wide range of business models.
 According to a study, around 80% of online brokers offer some form of social trading.
 Indeed, social trading has permeated the entire industry from the bottom up.

 The most basic social trading channels come in the form of social media-based signal groups.
-There are operators like eToro, who have built up entire businesses based on social interaction among traders, on their own, proprietary platforms.
+There are operators have built up entire businesses based on social interaction among traders, on their own, proprietary platforms.

 Lately, chat-based work groups focused on trading have emerged too, with specially developed and designed platforms, allowing members of such groups to cooperate on a never-before-seen level.